 3. No DML Statement in Loops

-Never performing a repetitive Get, Update, Create, or Delete inside of a Loop.
-Similar to Apex, we should always use bulkification wherever we can apply that otherwise we will get SOQL limit exception error.
+Never perform a repetitive Get, Update, Create, or Delete inside of a Loop.
+Similar to Apex, we should always use bulkification wherever we can apply that; otherwise, we will get an SOQL limit exception error.

 Error Occurred During Flow: Too many DML statements: 151

-Create list variable and add single variable in that list and update/insert it at last.
+Create list variable add a single variable in that list, and update/insert it at last.

 4. Use the Advanced Technique to Merge Decision Node

-Once you start thinking about one process per object – you may wonder, how can I handle process/action which needs to be fired only at the time of creation?
-The answer is very simple – use formula
+Once you start thinking about one process per object – you may wonder, how can I handle a process/action that needs to be fired only at the time of creation?
+The answer is very simple – use a formula

 ISNEW() while defining the criteria!
 Similarly, if some automation applies only to cloned records, then use